Clean Code for IT Specialists: Clean Programming from the Start

 Clean Code in Different Programming Languages

-Python-specific Clean Code Practices
+Python-specific Clean Code practices

-Python already incorporates design principles via the "Zen of Python":
+Python already has built-in design principles with the "Zen of Python":

 - Beautiful is better than ugly